 Vienna is a beautiful and safe city.
+Check out the Vienna Magazine 2017.
 It gets quite warm there in July but it can also be cool, especially in the evenings and at night.
 You should pack a range of comfortable and nicer clothes.
 Viennese tend to look quite nice when they go out to eat or to evening entertainments.

-Here are some tips about planning your trip to and living in Vienna: Vienna Information and Travel Tips.
+Here are more tips about planning your trip to and living in Vienna: Vienna Information and Travel Tips.

 The Vienna International Dance Festival is typically held in the month of July and August.
 Visit this website for more information.